 Eurasian aspen (Populus tremula) is a keystone species that is largely missing from Scottish woodlands today.
 In Europe, its often found alongside birch, rowan, willow, and alder in the broadleaf component of northern coniferous forests.
 Together, they can occupy around 15-20% of the forest.
 In Scotland, aspen mostly exists as small, isolated fragments often consisting of single relict trees.
-To restore the natural diversity of the native pinewoods and return aspen to the landscape, we are partnering with Alladale Wilderness Reserve on a long-term project to plant and support the natural regeneration of aspen trees on the reserve.
+To restore the natural diversity of the native pinewoods and return aspen to the landscape, we are embarking on a long-term project to plant and support the natural regeneration of aspen trees in Scotland.

-Beginning in Spring 2021, we launched a long-term partnership with Alladale to plant and protect aspen trees on the reserve.
-We hope to significantly increase the amount of aspen on the reserve by planting open areas with trees grown in nurseries and by protecting naturally regenerating aspen from deer browsing with fences.
+Beginning in Spring 2021, we are launching an ambitious project to plant and protect 10,000 aspen trees over the next 5 years.
+We are planting open areas with trees grown in nurseries and trialling different techniques to protect naturally regenerating aspen from deer browsing e.g. planting thorny shrubs.
 We will focus our efforts in riparian areas where aspen play an important role in stabilising the river bank, creating shade and providing nutrients in the form of leaf fall.
-In doing so, we will also improve the suitability of the reserve for beavers in the event of their return in the future.
+In doing so, we will help sequester carbon, create important woodland habitat and improve the health of Scotland's rivers.

 Learn More About the Context Behind this Project